 You’ve come to the right place.
 Purchase The Ultimate Quick Reference Planned Giving Pocket Guide that also comes with a fold-out “cheat sheet” titled When How and Why to Plan a Gift.
 At $29.95, it’s a bargain.
 (Quantity discounts available.)

-The Planned Giving Bible: It's the definitive guide to gift planning.
+The Planed Giving Bible: It's the definitive guide to gift planning.
 It covers the "why's of giving" that helps you better understand the upside and downside of different giving options for both you and your donors.

 This is not another ways-of-giving brochure — it's a "why's of giving" that helps you better understand the upside and downside of different giving options for both you and your prospects.